kadirahq/flow-router/README.md

 );
 ~~~

-> Arunoda has discussed more about Subscription Management in Flow Router in [this](https://meteorhacks.com/flow-router-and-subscription-management.html#subscription-management) blog post about [Flow Router and Subscription Management](https://meteorhacks.com/flow-router-and-subscription-management.html).
+> Arunoda has discussed more about Subscription Management in FlowRouter in [this](https://meteorhacks.com/flow-router-and-subscription-management.html#subscription-management) blog post about [FlowRouter and Subscription Management](https://meteorhacks.com/flow-router-and-subscription-management.html).

 > He's showing how to build an app like this:

 >![FlowRouter's Subscription Management](https://cldup.com/esLzM8cjEL.gif)

 #### Fast Render
-Flow Router has built in support for [Fast Render](https://github.com/meteorhacks/fast-render).
+FlowRouter has built in support for [Fast Render](https://github.com/meteorhacks/fast-render).

 - `meteor add meteorhacks:fast-render`
 - Put `router.js` in a shared location.
 We suggest `lib/router.js`.